hikeventures/hikeventures.github.io/_posts/best/2014-03-05-best-throw-bags.markdown

 <a rel="nofollow" target="_blank"  href="https://www.amazon.com/gp/product/B00241ITYC/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00241ITYC&linkCode=as2&tag=hikeve-20&linkId=17f9e01def77e250d7eff4292bcb31e1"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00241ITYC&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00241ITYC" width="1" height="1" border="0" alt="NRS Standard Rescue Throw Bag" style="border:none !important; margin:0px !important;" />

 **Weight**: 1020 grams / 2 lb 4 oz
-**Fabric**: Gore-Tex Windstopper, Fleece and Wool

-Whitewater safety is a serious matter.
-The NRS Standard Rescue Throw Bag is an excellent tool for protecting you and your buddies in swiftwater emergency situations.
-Rugged Cordura® bag is tough as nails and comes in two high visibility colors.
-2" mesh panel for better drainage and reduced dry time.
+The NRS Standard Rescue Throw Bag protects you in swiftware emergency situations.
+The bag is made of rugged Cordura and comes in highly visible colors.
+There is also a mesh panel on the bag to reduce the dry time.
-The 3/8" polypropylene rope is yellow for high visibility.
-The rope has a 1,900 pound tensile strength and it floats for good visibility on the water.
+The rope has a 1,900 pound tensile strength.
+It floats for good visibility on the water.
+It's also possible to attach a glow stick or "check light" for low light rescues.
+Moreover, the bag floats on top of the water.
-A barrel-lock drawstring is incorporated in a flared nylon top for smoother throws, plus easy reloading and closure.
-An elastic loop and 'pocket' will hold a glow stick or "chem light" for low light rescues.
-Internal foam flotation keeps the bag on the top of the water where you need it for rescue.

 <script type="text/javascript">
 amzn_assoc_tracking_id = "hikeve-20";